AhmadAbdRabou/Primavera-/README.md

 This application contains 5 separated Single Page Application (SPA):

-       /ProjectData: Responsible of handling XER files into workable Excel-books
+       /ProjectData: Responsible of handling XER files into workable Excel-books (Active - Under Developement)

-       /PrimaveraObjects: Responsible of exploring Primavera and provide some useful tools and views
+       /PrimaveraObjects: Responsible of exploring Primavera and provide some useful tools and views (Inactive)

-       /SpecializedReports: Responsible of creating a Decision-Making reports
+       /SpecializedReports: Responsible of creating a Decision-Making reports (Inactive)

-       /StatisticalReports: Responsible of the statistical reports
+       /StatisticalReports: Responsible of the statistical reports (Inactive)

-       /Predictions: Responsible of Machine Learning predictions
+       /Predictions: Responsible of Machine Learning predictions (Inactive)

 app.py is the main of Primavera++ application